andreafornara/Tutorial/README.md

 # Tutorial
-A tutorial to learn a few things about Xsuite.
+A tutorial to learn a few things about Xsuite by examples.
+**Do not hesitate to fork this repository and contribute.**

+### Installation
 First of all, you can install your own miniforge with the following command:
 ```
 # we are assuming you are using a bash shell